agentmorris/nfl-game-dates/header.txt

+---
+title: NFL simulated-real-time schedules, 2009-present
-...with only mild spoilers, and only if you want them.
+description: "...with only mild spoilers, and only if you want them."
+---

 # Why did I make this page?